While strikethrough is not something that a lot of people use, it can become really useful once you become comfortable with that type of formatting.

 The strikethrough effect is a helpful thing to use when you are creating documents.
 It provides you with a way to visually delete or mark information as something that is not important, but it allows you to keep it around so that readers can still see it, or in case you decide later that you need it.

-How to Draw a Line Through Data in Excel 2013
+How to Draw a Line Through Numbers or Text in Excel 2013 (Guide with Pictures)

 Step 1: Open your spreadsheet in Excel 2013.